-Evaluation of the soil data indicates that the vast majority of the soils in the Town of Richford (85.8%) are rated suitable for conventional or at-grade in-ground pressure or mound systems (Table 5-6).
+Evaluation of the soil data indicates that the vast majority of the soils in the County (78%) are rated suitable for conventional or at-grade in-ground pressure or mound systems (Table 5-6).
 Generally, soils near streams and rivers are the least suitable for on-site waste disposal.
 Areas with high groundwater or characterized by poorly drained soils are also more likely to be unsuitable for on-site systems.

-Almost all of the soils in the Town of Richford are capable of supporting private on-site wastewater disposal systems.
-About 76 percent of the area in the Town of Richford is suitable for conventional systems; while another 10 percent is suitable for at-grade, in-ground pressure and mound systems.
-Approximately 5 percent of the area is suitable for holding tanks while the remaining 9 percent (1,996 acres) of the soils in Richford are rated unsuitable for on-site systems due primarily to wet soil conditions and low permeability.
-Water features account for about 0.5 percent of the surface area within the Town of Richford.
+Over three-quarters of the soils in Waushara County are capable of supporting private on-site wastewater disposal systems.
+About 59 percent of the area in the County is suitable for conventional systems; while another 19.2 percent is suitable for at-grade, in-ground pressure and mound systems.
+The remaining 0.1 percent (58 acres) of the soils in the County is rated unsuitable for on-site systems due primarily to wet soil conditions and low permeability.
+Water features account for 2 percent of the surface area Waushara County.
+Essentially, areas in the eastern part of the County in the former lake bottom are less suitable for on-site septic systems.
+The other major area of less suitable materials is found in the northwestern corner of the County to the west of the outer moraine.
+(For more information please see Agricultural, Natural and Cultural Resource Chapters of the individual town plans.)